 Going Through Cruise Ship Security

 One thing you will notice is that port security doesn’t have the familiar blue uniforms you see at airports.
-That’s because they are private security teams — not the TSA.
-In our opinion, these private security guards are much more pleasant to deal with than TSA agents.
+That’s because they are private security teams — not the TSA or other government agency.

 After having your documentation checked, you’ll next line-up for the x-ray machine and metal detector.